 Changes to crop growth cycles due to warming winters and alterations in the timing and magnitude of rainfall events have already been observed; as these trends continue, they will require new agriculture and livestock management practices.

 Landscape fragmentation is increasing, for example, in the context of energy development activities in the northern Great Plains.
 A highly fragmented landscape will hinder adaptation of species when climate change alters habitat composition and timing of plant development cycles.

 Communities that are already the most vulnerable to weather and climate extremes will be stressed even further by more frequent extreme events occurring within an already highly variable climate system.

 The magnitude of expected changes will exceed those experienced in the last century.
 Existing adaptation and planning efforts are inadequate to respond to these projected impacts.

-To learn more about how climate change affects the Great Plains, explore the resources in the right sidebar.
+To learn more about how climate change affects the Great Plains, explore the resources in the sidebar.